 Figure 5.
-Types and average amounts of financial aid received by full-time, first-time, degree/certificate-seeking undergraduates: 2003-04
+Types and average amounts of financial aid received by full-time, first-time, degree/certificate-seeking undergraduates: 2004-05

-NOTE: Average grant (or loan) values were calculated by dividing the total grants (or loans) awarded by the total number of recipients.
+NOTE: Average grant (or loan) values were calculated by dividing the total grants (or loans) awarded by the total number of recipients in each institution.
+N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2005.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2006.